Remove-VBRBackup

 Detailed Description

-This cmdlet removes selected backups.
+This cmdlet removes selected backups created by all types of jobs: backup jobs, backup copy jobs, Cloud Director jobs and Veeam Agent for Microsoft Windows backup jobs.
 When you remove backups, you can use the following options:

-• Remove from database.
-When you remove backup from database, you remove records about the backup from Veeam database.
-The backup files remain in repository.
-You can import such backups later with the Import-VBRBackup cmdlet.
+• Remove from the database.
+When you remove a backup from the database, you remove records about the backup from the Veeam configuration database.
+The backup files remain in the repository.
+You can import these backups later with the Import-VBRBackup cmdlet.

-• Remove from disk.
-With this option, the backup is removed from database and from disk.
+• Remove from the disk.
+With this option, the backup is removed from the database and from the disk.
 This removal is complete and non-reversible.

 Important